 • If you need income: It sounds silly but you might not be able to generate income that is guaranteed to last for the rest of your life more efficiently than you could if you took out an annuity with the entire fund, especially if you qualify for an impaired life annuity, which pays you a higher level of income because you have an illness or medical condition.

-If you prefer more flexibility, then you may prefer to use drawdown – often known as flexible drawdown or flexi-access drawdown – to take an income from your pension as and when you need it.
-The rest of your pension stays invested, either with your current pension provider or another provider.
+If you prefer more flexibility, then you may decide to use drawdown – often known as flexible drawdown or flexi-access drawdown – to take an income from your pension as and when you need it.
+The rest of your pension stays invested, either with your current pension provider or a different provider.

-Over the long term, this will typically allow you to benefit from any growth in the value of your investments but it’s important to bear in mind that as your money remains invested, your pension savings could fall as well as rise in value, so you’ll need to be comfortable accepting this risk.
+Over the long term, this should typically allow you to benefit from any growth in the value of your investments, but it’s important to bear in mind that as your money remains invested, your pension savings could fall as well as rise in value, so you’ll need to be comfortable accepting the risks involved.

 You’ll usually still be able to take out 25% of the funds as a tax-free lump sum at the outset.
 Find out more about pension drawdown in our guide to How pension drawdown works.

 When you die, any money that’s left in your pension pot, can be passed on to your loved ones tax-free if you’re aged under 75 when you die (up to the value of the Lump Sum and Death Benefit Allowance ).
 If you die aged over 75, your beneficiaries will simply have to pay income tax on any income taken from it.
-They won’t typically need to pay Inheritance Tax (IHT) on drawdown money, as these savings are considered to be outside of your estate.
+Under current rules, they won’t typically need to pay Inheritance Tax (IHT) on drawdown money, as these savings are considered to be outside of your estate, but as mentioned, this is due to change in 2027, when pensions will fall into the scope of Inheritance Tax for the first time.
 Learn more in our guide What happens to my pension when I die?

 Options for your tax-free cash

-Unless, as mentioned above, you have a specific plan for your pension tax-free cash, such as paying off your mortgage, or helping your children or grandchildren financially, think carefully about whether you need to take your tax-free cash before you reach retirement age.
+Unless you have a specific plan for your pension tax-free cash, such as paying off your mortgage, or helping your children or grandchildren financially, think carefully about whether you need to take your tax-free cash before you reach retirement age.
+Learn more about the various pros and cons of doing so in our article Should I take a tax-free lump sum from my pension?

 Bear in mind too that if you invest this money outside your pension, unless it is held in an individual savings account (ISA) you may have to pay Capital Gains Tax (CGT) on investment growth and tax on dividend income.
 Learn more in our guide What’s the best way to use my 25% pension tax-free cash?